 The exchanges at the top of today’s rankings are all well organised and professional.
 Many of them are backed by successful venture capital firms from Silicon Valley and similar, with a track record for delivering great customer service and high levels of security.

-The biggest players in the consumer market today
+Which Cryptocurrency Exchange should I trust? – The biggest players in the consumer crypto market today

 There are now many reputable Bitcoin and Altcoin exchanges available to you.
 Certainly, three of the largest and most reliable to-date are Coinbase, Binance, and CEX.io.

 For more information on any of those three, we recommend you visit our sister site CryptoPutSimply.com.
 Crypto Put Simply is fantastic at explaining and guiding you through setup and use of each exchange platform.